smayandaruka/CSCI-243/README.md

-# CSCI243
+# CSCI-243: Mechanics of Programming

-CS243 - Mechanics of Programming at RIT.
+Assignments for the Mechanics of Programming class at RIT

-Includes all homeworks & projects for Summer 2017